kunal-mandalia/pipe-line/README.md

 # pipe-line
-Demo repo for trialling heroku pipelines
+Demo repo for trialling heroku pipelines and CI